FlowFuse/website/src/handbook/product/strategy.md

 ### Advancing Enterprise-Readiness

 FlowForge is committed to augmenting the enterprise-readiness of Node-RED.
-Our strategy emphasizes enhancing audit and compliance capabilities, instituting stringent preventive and corrective controls, and bolstering security.
+Our strategy emphasises enhancing audit and compliance capabilities, instituting stringent preventive and corrective controls, and bolstering security.
 By integrating these vital aspects, we aim to create a reliable, secure, and scalable environment.
 This initiative underlines our dedication to surpassing enterprise expectations and strengthening Node-RED's position in the industry.

 ### Node-RED Deployments at the Edge (Device Management)